 The Mimico Creek runs north-south on the western edge of the Study Area and is designated as Natural Area.
 Parks and Open Space include Parks, Other Open Space Areas and Natural Areas.
 Parks and Open Space Areas in the City of Toronto, include many of the City's natural habitat areas, recreation trails, stormwater management facilities and include some privately owned lands which adjoin a ravine.
-The OP states that any development in Parks and Open Space Areas will protect, enhance or restore trees, vegetation and other natural heritage features and maintain or improve connectivity between natural heritage features (4.3.6).).
-In addition, the OP notes that City owned land in the Green Space System and in Parks and Open Space Areas cannot be sold or disposed of but lands may be exchanged for other nearby land of equivalent or larger area and comparable or superior green space utility (2.3.2.4 (Green Space System) and 4.3.8 (Parks and Open Space Areas)).
+The Official Plan states that any development in Parks and Open Space Areas will protect, enhance or restore trees, vegetation and other natural heritage features and maintain or improve connectivity between natural heritage features (4.3.6 (Development Criteria in Parks and Open Spaces)).
+In addition, the Official Plan notes that City owned land in the Green Space System (2.3.2.4) and in Parks and Open Space Areas (4.3.8) cannot be sold or disposed of, but lands may be exchanged for other nearby land of equivalent or larger area and comparable or superior green space utility.